Aliases for TCP1 Gene

 GeneCards Summary for TCP1 Gene

 TCP1 (T-Complex 1) is a Protein Coding gene.
-Diseases associated with TCP1 include epididymo-orchitis.
-Among its related pathways are Organelle biogenesis and maintenance and Transport to the Golgi and subsequent modification.
+Diseases associated with TCP1 include epididymo-orchitis and gaucher's disease.
+Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.
 GO annotations related to this gene include poly(A) RNA binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for TCP1 Gene

 Molecular chaperone; assists the folding of proteins upon ATP hydrolysis.
 As part of the BBS/CCT complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia.
 Known to play a role, in vitro, in the folding of actin and tubulin.